The E. M. Viquesney Doughboy Database

 Les Kopel, Webmaster

-Hello, and welcome to the Viquesney Doughboy Database.
+Hello, and welcome to the E. M. Viquesney Doughboy Database.

-This Website originally appeared in March, 2002, as "Grandma Quater's Spirit of the American Doughboy Lamp", and was primarily concerned with a small table lamp by sculptor Ernest Moore "Dick" Viquesney (1876 - 1946) that my grandmother had bought in 1923 and was passed down to me by my mother.
+The first version of this Website originally appeared in March of 2002, as "Grandma Quater's Spirit of the American Doughboy Lamp", and was primarily concerned with a small table lamp by sculptor Ernest Moore "Dick" Viquesney (1876 - 1946) that my maternal grandmother had bought in 1923 and was passed down to me by my mother.
+It's shown in the photo above.
+I had no idea at the time that my lamp was a miniature of an actual outdoor WWI memorial statue, "The Spirit of the American Doughboy", found in 39 states.

-In 1991, I tried to have my lamp researched; no information on it nor the artist could be found.
-But coincidentally that same year, an eight-page newsletter was published in Spencer, Indiana, by T. Perry Wesley, Editor Emeritus of the Spencer Evening World newspaper.
-Although the main purpose of the newsletter was to document known locations of Viquesney's famous statue, Mr. Wesley had also included just about everything that was known at that time about the artist and his works, which, I thus found out, included my lamp.
+In 1991, I tried to have my lamp researched; but no information on it nor the artist could be found.
+But unknown to me at that time, an eight-page newsletter had just been published in Spencer, Indiana, by T. Perry Wesley, Editor Emeritus of the Spencer Evening World newspaper.
+Although the main purpose of the newsletter was to document known locations of Viquesney's famous statue, Mr. Wesley had also included just about everything that was known at that time about the artist and his works.
+Although no mention was made of the Doughboy lamp in the newsletter, Mr. Wesley knew of its existence, but had not yet seen one.

-When I first published this site, I hardly expected a narrow-focus subject like an obscure little lamp by a nearly-forgotten sculptor would attract much attention.
-But since then, with the addition of data supplied by Viquesney researcher Earl Goldsmith, this site has grown to include not only information on the statue locations, but descriptions of many of the artist's other creations as well.
-It has since won a
+I hardly expected a narrow-focus subject like an obscure little lamp by a nearly-forgotten sculptor would attract much attention.
+But since then, with the addition of data supplied by Viquesney researcher and Mr. Wesley's friend, the late Earl Goldsmith, this site has grown to over 300 pages and includes not only information on all known locations of Viquesney's Doughboy, but descriptions of many of the artist's other creations as well.
+There is also an auxiliary site with archival information and documents.

 Les Kopel, Webmaster